 17.3 Termination will not affect any outstanding rights and obligations or any Transactions which shall continue to be governed by this Agreement and the particular clauses agreed between us in relation to such Transactions until all obligations have been fully performed.

-18.1 We have established and implemented a conflicts policy (which may be revised and updated from time to time) (the "Conflicts Policy") pursuant to the FCA Rules, which sets out how we must seek to identify and manage all material conflicts of interest.
+18.1 We have established and implemented a conflicts policy (which may be revised and updated from time to time and is available upon request from firstname.lastname@example.org) (the "Conflicts Policy") pursuant to the FCA Rules, which sets out how we must seek to identify and manage all material conflicts of interest.

-18.2 You agree that we may transact business in circumstances where we have, or which give rise to, a conflict and may maintain, such an interest, relationship or arrangement without prior reference to you and retain all benefits received therefrom.
+18.2 Where we cannot manage or avoid a material conflict of interest you agree that we may transact business in circumstances where we have, or which give rise to, a conflict and may maintain, such an interest, relationship or arrangement without prior reference to you and retain all benefits received therefrom.
 In addition, we may provide services to third parties whose interests may be in conflict or competition with your interests.
 We, our Associates and our or their employees may take positions opposite to you or may be in competition with you to acquire the same or a similar position.
 We will not deliberately favour any person over you but will not be responsible for any loss which may result from such competition.
-Where we are unable to manage a conflict of interest, we will disclose that conflict to you before providing the relevant service.
+Where we are unable to manage a conflict of interest, we will disclose that conflict to you before providing the Service.
 We may also decline to act where we believe that there is no other practicable way of treating you (or, where applicable, your Principal or Principals) and our other clients fairly.
 If you object to us acting where we have disclosed that we have a conflict, you should notify your usual contact at PH in writing.
 Unless so notified, we will assume that you do not object to our so acting.

 19. LIMITATION OF LIABILITY